 - In-depth leadership studies, innovative courses and opportunities for community involvement

-- NC Court of Appeals holds proceedings at Elon Law
+- Court of Appeals hears cases at Elon Law

 Elon Law welcomed North Carolina Court of Appeals Judges Rick Elmore, Lucy Inman and J. Douglass McCullough on March 9 as they presided over cases in Elon’s Robert E. Long Courtroom and met with law students following Court proceedings.

 - Elon Law Review symposium explores technology, cybersecurity & the Fourth Amendment